eleanorleffler/WinUI3_Problems_TreeView/README.md

 The UWP sample code does not break and works as expected.
 However, the WinUI3 Desktop sample code breaks as it tries to display the second TreeView.

-For more details about the WinUI issue, go to the issue here. ** Insert link here **
+For more details about the WinUI issue, go to the issue [here](https://github.com/microsoft/microsoft-ui-xaml/issues/2699).